Grievances

 Informal Processes

-The vast majority of concerns, issues, or grievances of SIS students are handled through informal channels.
-Specific channels for grievance include the Executive Director.
-In addition, students can contact the SIS office to discuss their situation and options (4th floor Enterprise Hall, 703-993-1436).
+The vast majority of concerns, issues, or grievances of SIS (BIS, EVSS, HDFS, INTS) students are handled through informal channels.
+For example, if you have a concern regarding advising information or process, you can contact the SIS office to discuss your situation and options (sisinfo@gmu.edu).
 Our informal processes are usually problem-solving processes where tools or options are suggested to address issues.

 Additionally, problems concerning courses and course formats can be addressed through final course evaluations.
 The final evaluation provides feedback to both the faculty and the administration of the school to identify potential problems.

-Grade appeals are not accepted after the last day of classes of the following semester (spring for fall grades, fall for spring and summer grades).
-The Provost’s Office does not consider grade appeals, nor does the University Academic Appeals Committee.
+- Grade appeals must be submitted in writing to the instructor before the last day of classes for the following semester (spring for fall classes, fall for spring and summer classes).